 When the uterus moves down in the pelvis and starts to press into the vagina, it is called uterine prolapse.
-This happens when the pelvic muscles and tissues get weak.

 This problem may cause you to leak urine.
 Or you may have trouble passing urine or stool.
 You may feel pain during sex.
 But in most cases, prolapse doesn't cause more serious health problems.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter X924 in the search box to learn more about "Uterine Prolapse: Care Instructions."
+Enter X924 in the search box to learn more about "Uterine Prolapse: Care Instructions".

-Current as of:
+Current as of: August 2, 2022

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.